History and Digital Humanities Curriculum Course Outlines (from 2025-26)

 Syllabus:

-Week 4: Innovations of the archaic period.
-The rise and the development of the polis (‘city-state’).
+Week 4: Innovations of the Archaic period.
+The birth and development of the polis (city-state).
+The expansion of the Greek world: colonization (8th–6th centuries B.C.).
+The hoplite “revolution.”

-Week 11: Athens: from Cylon to Solon’s Reforms.
+Week 5: Athens: from Cylon to the reforms of Solon.

 Suggested Bibliography: